How Does High Frequency Trading (HFT) Impact Markets?

 For instance, after the so-called “Flash Crash” on May 6, 2010, when the S&P 500 dropped dramatically in a matter of minutes, critics argued that HFT firms exacerbated the selloff.

-HFT critics also argue that such traders only provide liquidity when it’s beneficial to them and then vanish when the market needs it most.
+HFT critics also argue that such traders only provide a very temporary kind of liquidity that benefits their own trades, but not retail investors.
 A December 2020 paper published by the European Central Bank also argued that too much competition in the HFT industry can cause firms to engage in more speculative trading, which can harm market liquidity.

 Defense of HFT